Servarr/ServarrAPI.Update/README.md

 	- Make sure you set an environment variable PRIOR to running docker-compose up called `MYSQL_ROOT_PASSWORD` OR
 	- Setup and .env file or another way of passing variables as documented here: [Docker Compose](https://docs.docker.com/compose/environment-variables/#the-env-file)

 The most important thing is the `ApiKey`, the rest can be used **AS-IS**, but if the ApiKey is not set, fetching updates from AppVeyor and Github will not function correctly.
+The `Project` variable will define the github and azure project used (Radarr, Lidarr, or Readarr).
+The correct sentry DSN should also be set on deployment.